 "My Readings Feel Generic"

 Solution: Ask more specific questions.
-Connect card meanings directly to the querent's situation.
-Use clarifying cards when needed.
+Relate the cards' meanings directly to the questioner's situation.
+Use clarifying cards if necessary.

 Resources to Support Your Learning